keymapperorg/KeyMapper/docs/contributing.md

 ### Branches 🌴

  - master: Everything in the latest stable release.
  - develop: The most recent changes.
 The app is potentially unstable but it can be successfully compiled.
 A new release is branched off of here.

- - release/*: Branched off develop if it is a new large release (e.g 2.4.0), otherwise it is branched off master for bug fix releases (e.g 2.3.1).
-Beta releases for a particular release are built from here.
-Once the code is stable, it will be merged into master.
-No big changes should be made/merged here as the purpose of this branch is to make a release stable.
-By separating upcoming releases from develop, new features can be worked on in develop without affecting the upcoming release's code base.
  - feature/*: Any new changes currently being developed.
 Merges into develop.
  - fix/*: A bug fix.
 This branch should be merged into a release branch and develop.